nathan-hess/docker-slurm/README.md

 Where `[TAG]` is selected from the table [above](#docker-hub-repository-httpshubdockercomrnathanhessslurm).

-After setting up the `devcontainer.json` file, simply select the "Reopen in Container" option from the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension as illustrated below.
+After setting up the `devcontainer.json` file, simply select the "Reopen in Container" option from the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension as illustrated below.

 ![Launching a VS Code Development Container](media/readme_launch_devcontainer.png)